-Continuing its association with fine dining, Diners Club International® is the proud sponsor of The World’s 50 Best Restaurants Academy in 2013.
+Continuing its association with fine dining, Diners Club International® is the proud sponsor of The World’s 50 Best Restaurants Academy.

 None of the employees of any of the sponsors associated with the awards, including the main sponsor and the Academy sponsor, votes or has any influence over the results.

 The Academy is comprised of over 900 members, each selected for their expert opinion of the international restaurant scene.

 To create the Academy, and give it a fair representation of the global restaurant scene, we divide the world up into 26 geographical regions.

 Each region has a chairperson appointed for their knowledge of their part of the restaurant world.
 These chairs each selected a voting panel of 36 (including themselves) – ensuring a balanced selection of chefs, restaurateurs, food/restaurant journalists and gourmands.

 To read more about how we create the list, please read our Manifesto